 The next two frequently reported causes are drunk driving and careless driving.
 Over a million Americans are arrested for DUI every year.
 Alcohol is known to impair one’s attention, judgment and reaction times.
 As for careless driving, this includes aggressive maneuvers like tailgating and quickly passing other vehicles as well as distracted driving, such as driving while using a phone or eating.

 Lastly, accidents can happen through equipment failure.
 Vehicle owners are expected to maintain their vehicle, so they may still be held liable for a crash if this happens.

-Victims of auto accidents should know that in most cases, their losses can be covered by PIP insurance.
-When their injuries are severe, though, there may be grounds for a third-party insurance claim.
-A lawyer may explain to them what their options are after a thorough case evaluation.
-The lawyer may even go on to help with the filing process, especially the negotiation stage.
-Third-party investigators may gather proof against the defendant, such as the police report and physical evidence at the crash scene.
+Victims of auto accidents should know that in most cases, their losses will be covered by PIP insurance.
+When their injuries are severe, though, there will likely be grounds for a third-party insurance claim.
+We will advise you of your options following a free case evaluation.